-When I was a stay-at-home mom, I helped many friends and neighbors organize kitchens, bathrooms, and closets.
+When I was a stay-at-home-mom, I helped many friends and neighbors organize kitchens, bathrooms, and closets.
 My 3 different high-school science classrooms were the picture of excellent organization, right down to the proper arrangement of chemicals (trust me, it’s NOT alphabetical!).
 The school library became a bigger challenge, but basically it’s just another “home” to arrange.

 - library scheduling

-- order books and media
+- ordering books and media

-- manage the library budget
+- managing the library budget

-- create signage for the library
+- creating signage for the library

-- update the library website
+- updating the library website

-- professional development.
+- taking and creating professional development.